 - Spend quality time with the kiddos.

-- Reduce the chances for obesity, depression, or anxiety
+- Reduce the chances for obesity, depression, or anxiety.

 Best Way to Ride Bicycle With Kids Under 6 Years Old

-What’s Better For Your Family? – Should you Use a BIKE SEAT, a BIKE TRAILER or Just let them use their own bike with training wheels?
+What’s Better For Your Family? – Should you use a BIKE SEAT, a BIKE TRAILER, or just let them use their own bike with training wheels?

-The best choice is what works best for your type of bike and family.
+If you ask me, the best choice is what works best for your type of bike and family.
 In both cases, your child needs to be 12 months old and have the neck strength to start riding with you.

 Bike riding for most kids is a process that simply takes PRACTICE, so it is fundamental to teach the kids to ride their bikes starting with training wheels.
 But, all activities have their moments.